jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### The Moon

 Loudspeakers crackled inside a packed room.
 Electronic whine burst for a brief second.
 The place itself was nondescript.
-Just one of the countless bland office buildings made in the country's massive drive for speedy results.
+Just one of the countless bland office buildings made in the country's massive drive for results.
 This building was special only because it was in the middle of the Kazakh prairie.
 An environment of endless sand, wind, and the Soviet Union's invaluable Baikonur Cosmodrome mega-complex.

 Mikhail Sergeyevich Volkov's colleagues gathered around him.
 They were the designers, now watching with anticipation and restraint to see how their ideas worked out.
 Years of grueling Soviet scientific training had trained them to restrain their emotions, but today was different.
 Today was history.